kalensr/pygrader/README.md

 **Test Configuration**
 * specify program name
-* specify which variable object to return for validation
+* specify which variable or object to return from the program under test for validation
 * specify what input to enter into the program under tests
 * specify what expected results to use for validation